PaulApivat/paulapivat/content/post/dsfs_2/index.md

 At this point, the primary benefits to handling exceptions yourself is for code readability, so we'll come back to this section if we see more useful examples.

-## lists
+## Lists

 Lists are fundamental to Python so I'm going to spend some time exploring their features.
-Within the context of data science, `NumPy arrays`, as a corollary to python's native `lists` are used frequently, so I thought it'd be good to implement all `list` operations covered in this section in `Numpy arrays` to *tease apart their similarities and differences*.
+For data science, `NumPy arrays` are used frequently, so I thought it'd be good to implement all `list` operations covered in this section in `Numpy arrays` to *tease apart their similarities and differences*.

-Below are the similarties.
-This implies that whatever can be done in python `lists` can also be done in numpy `arrays`, including: getting the nth element in the list/array with square brackets, slicing the list/array, iterating through the list/array with *start, stop, step*, using the `in` operator to find list/array membership, checking length and unpacking list/arrays.
+Below are the similarities.

+This implies that whatever can be done in python `lists` can also be done in numpy `arrays`, including: getting the *nth* element in the list/array with square brackets, slicing the list/array, iterating through the list/array with *start, stop, step*, using the `in` operator to find list/array membership, checking length and unpacking list/arrays.

 ```python
 # setup